Office: HH 247

 - Izak Walton Killam Memorial Pre-doctoral Scholarship; Dalhousie University, 1980-81.

 I am currently preoccupied with the way in which rhetorical figures reflect brain structure.
 (You want to remember a phone number?
 Repeat it over and over.
 Hey!
-That's ploche!
+That's ploke!
 You want to structure a list in the most cognitively efficient way?
 Arrange the phrases into parallel syntactic patterns.
 Hey!
-That's isocolon!
+That's parison!
 You want to learn something new?
 Compare it to something you already know.
 Hey!
-That's metaphor!)
-This study, the study of the mental correlates of figuration and other other aspects of argumentation, aesthetics, and persuasion, is Cognitive Rhetoric.
+That's simile!)
+This study, the study of the mental correlates of figuration and other aspects of argumentation, aesthetics, and persuasion, is Cognitive Rhetoric.
 I am also increasingly interested in the computational investigation of figures: on the one hand, building an ontology of figures to model the cognitive landscape of figuration; and on the other hand, charting the way individual and clustered figures can signal genres, authorship, sentiment, and argumentation in discourse.

 Areas of graduate supervision